ClusterHQ/hiring/senior-engineer.rst

 * Test-driven development and experience with all forms of automated testing and software quality assurance
 * Computer Science B.S. from top university or equivalent self-taught knowledge base
 * Experience designing high level architecture for resilient distributed systems
-* Technical leadership experience - good knowledge of the software development lifecycle models and their application, an affinity for mentoring and coaching more junior staff, developing architecture and communicating it to a wider team
+* Technical leadership experience - good knowledge of the software development lifecycle models and their application
 * 10+ years programming and systems architecture experience

 Nice to have